 What does depression feel like?

+Some people might say that all teens get depressed.
+And they might be right.
+But that doesn’t mean it is no big deal.
 I am happy to have Danny Baker share with us today a bit about what depression is like for those who suffer from it.
 It is not a pretty insight but it is intended to help inspire those that need help to get help.
+If a loved one is showing signs of depression, try to reach out to them.
+They may need your help to get unstuck.

 Does Your Child Suffer From Depression?
 If So, This Is What They’re Going Through